samstk/BaremetalRPI/README.md

 Previously I have programmed a bare metal RPI image using C, however have decided to go with C++ due to a few reasons (mainly preference):
 * C++ has a number of features such as encapsulation (writing methods inside structs/classes) that make it desirable.
 This OOP way makes it easier to write 'cleaner' code.
-* C++ supports everything C can, so there shouldn't be any issues with compatible.
+* C++ supports everything C can, so there shouldn't be any issues with compatibility.

 ## Compiler
 This compilation uses AArch64 bare-metal target compiler (aarch64-none-elf), from ARM.